 As with sexual themes, content involving the use of drugs has also proven to be unstable ground for the Australian Classification Board, but more due to the incentives and rewards that are often associated with it (ie. monetary gain).
 Blitz: The League (2005), NARC (2005) and Risen (2009) were all banned not because of their drug use, but because of the representation of awards and incentives associated with this drug use.

 What To Look Out for When Localizing a Game

 With the introduction of the R18+ classification in 2013, there will be fewer restrictions on gaming content for the Australian market.
 The rating has yet to be put into practice, but guidelines suggest that virtually the only content to receive a certain ban will be the visual depiction of sexualised violence and extreme cases of incentive and reward.

 However, publishers aiming to reach a wider market, and therefore have their games approved for younger audiences, should bear a few things in mind.
 Firstly, and most importantly, any incentives and rewards relating to drugs or sexual themes should be completely omitted.
 Sexual scenes should not be visually represented, but can be heavily or mildly implied to qualify for the MA15+ and M ratings respectively.
 Finally, any extreme violence, excessive gore or torturous scenes should be toned down.
 For more detailed information on what kind of content qualifies for each rating, consult the table below:

 (Table based on data from the Australian Classification Board’s official guidelines)

-At MO Group International, we have years of experience in localizing video games to various different countries around the world.
+At MoGi Group, we have years of experience in localizing video games to various different countries around the world.
 Our game localization team has detailed expertise in global age ratings and can advise you on how to market your game to the age group that you wish to target, providing you with an accurate translation that meets classification requirements and is culturally relevant to your chosen countries.

 Contact us today for a free quote and find out how we can help you to reach your target audience.